-- Discuss the next steps for each child, such as when to graduate to the next type of car seat.
+- Discuss the next steps for your child, such as when to move to the next type of car seat.

-- Discuss the benefits of everyone riding properly buckled in, including all adults.
+- Discuss the benefits of everyone riding properly restrained, including all adults.

 - Discuss safety in and around the vehicle.

 - Answer any questions you may have, so ask away.

 After the Car Seat Checkup